4brunu/4brunu.github.io/_drafts/2017-01-31-blog-setup-jekyll-gem-based-themes-github-pages-travis-ci.md

 > TL;DR. GitHub Pages doesn't currently support 3rd party theme gems.
 You can workaround this, by building Jekyll in your local machine or in a CI service like Travis-CI and push to Github the generated files inside `_site`. :rocket:
 >
-> WARNING: This is not suppost to be a step by step tutorial, but my experience and some hints on how you can archive the same thing.
+> WARNING: This is not supposed to be a step by step tutorial, but my experience and some hints on how you can archive the same thing.

-### The Problem
+### The initial idea

 When I was setting up this blog, I wanted to use [Github Pages](https://pages.github.com/) and [Jekyll](http://jekyllrb.com).

-I follow some tutorials, forked a few [different](https://github.com/Huxpro/huxpro.github.io) [themes](https://biomadeira.github.io/jasper/), but it felt a hack to fork a repository, keep it update with original, making local changes which could result in future conflits, bahhh :unamused:
+I follow some tutorials, forked a few [different](https://github.com/Huxpro/huxpro.github.io) [themes](https://biomadeira.github.io/jasper/), but it felt a hack to fork a repository, keep it update with original, making local changes which could result in future conflicts, bahhh :unamused:
 That's something that I didn't want to do for a simple blog...
 I want to apply the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).

 Then I find out that since version 3.2, Jekyll start supporting [Gem-based themes](http://jekyllrb.com/docs/themes/), which seems what I was looking for, but after a quick search I find out this: